What Is Point-of-Sale (POS) Security?

 Point-of-sale (POS) security protects the computer systems that process debit and credit card transactions.
-Because POS systems can contain sensitive data like account numbers, emails, and addresses, a data breach can be costly both for damage control and the store’s reputation.
-POS system security does not only apply in-store.
-Many point-of-sale systems vulnerabilities come from online stores and information accessed through the cloud.
+Because point-of-sale systems can contain sensitive data like account numbers, emails, and addresses, hackers target these systems, and a data breach can be costly both financially and reputationally.
+POS system security does not only apply in-store; POS systems can also be attacked via online stores and through the cloud.

-To protect this information, POS systems are typically equipped with a variety of security measures, including firewalls, intrusion detection and prevention software, and encryption techniques.
+To protect sensitive information, POS systems are typically equipped with a variety of security measures including firewalls, intrusion detection and prevention software, and encryption.
 However, it’s up to you to make sure your whole system—from employee to network—is as secure as it can be.

 POS Security Threats

-Click to learn more about the types of POS security threats:
+Expand the sections below to learn more about some common types of threats:

-- Trojan: This software disguises itself as a legitimate program (usually an email link or file) to get into your system and steal data.
+- Trojans: This software disguises itself as a legitimate program (usually accessed via an email link or file) to get into your system and steal data.
 For example, in 2014, the Chewbacca Trojan stole more than 49,000 credit cards from 45 retailers in 11 different countries over two months.

 - Keyloggers and skimmers: Some spyware steals data by logging keystrokes.
 Backoff POS and Poseidon both have this capability.
 This could have been the culprit in 2020, when TrueFire, which offers guitar lessons online, was hacked.
 Since it does not store payment card information, the info was most likely captured as customers were making payments.

 - OAuth hijacking: Open Authentication (OAuth) manages identities and secures online areas across third-party services.
 This lets users have temporary and secure access tokens—allowing customers to log in to an account using Facebook, for example.
 While convenient, it can put your account at risk if the other authorization site is hacked.
-MITRE’s 2022 Common Weakness Enumeration (CWE) Top 25 Most Dangerous Software Weaknesses Report says this continues to be a top threat for businesses, although it did not mention point-of-sale systems directly.
+MITRE’s 2022 Common Weakness Enumeration (CWE) Top 25 Most Dangerous Software Weaknesses Report says this was a top threat to businesses in the last year, although it did not mention point-of-sale systems directly.

-- Ransomware: This malware attacks your system, usually cutting off company access to computers, email, and customer orders, but an increasing number of cases feature threats to release public information online if the ransom is not paid.
+- Ransomware: This malware attacks your system, usually cutting off company access to computers, email, and customer orders.
+However, an increasing number of ransomware programs hold your business data hostage and threaten to release public information online if the ransom is not paid.
 In 2022, The Allison Inn & Spa experienced such an attack, putting information from 1,500 employees and former employees and 2,500 reservations in jeopardy.
-Ransomware attacks rose 13% in 2021 and most often happen through desktop sharing and email.
+Nearly 500 million ransomware attacks were detected globally in 2022; these most often happen through desktop sharing and email.

 Hackers can tamper with point-of-sale system hardware, such as the card reader, to steal data.
 This happens with gas pumps, for example, which is why they should be regularly inspected and sealed.
-However, as self-serve kiosks become more vulnerable, this could be another point of risk.
+However, as self-serve kiosks become more widely adopted by POS providers, this could be another point of risk.

-Hackers can try to guess the passwords or usernames used to access the POS system to gain access and steal data.
+Hackers can try to guess POS system credentials to gain access and steal data.
 They use programs to make attempts at hundreds of guesses per second.
-That’s why it’s important not only to have strong passwords, which reduces the likelihood of being hacked, but to have restrictions on the number of login attempts.
+That’s why it’s important not only to have strong passwords, which reduce the likelihood of being hacked, but to have restrictions on the number of login attempts.

 Employees and sales agents are also an area of vulnerability.
-For example, the White Sox lost over $1 million when two ticket sellers generated and sold unauthorized game tickets between 2016 and 2019.
-In Canada, hackers bribed employees at multiple businesses to “borrow” POS devices for about an hour to load card-skimming software.
+For example, in Canada, hackers bribed employees at multiple businesses to “borrow” POS devices for about an hour; in reality, the hackers secretly loaded card-skimming software.
 The result was a loss of over $7 million.

 How Do Hackers Gain Access to POS Systems?